Capitec Bank Bursary

 The Coronation Exceptional Student Bursary is a comprehensive, full-cost bursary for academically strong, well-rounded South African students from previously disadvantaged backgrounds who are pursuing an undergraduate Commerce-related degree at an accredited South African university.
 It covers all study-related expenses, adds mentorship and support, and can open a pathway to opportunities at Coronation.
 Recipients take on a work-back commitment of one year of service for each year funded.

-View details →IDC External Bursary Scheme
+View details →Eastern Cape Provincial Treasury External Bursary

 View details →